20shaked20/DirectedWeightedGraph/README.md

 This class Serialized and Deserializes .json files to the format given to us during the exercise, please see Ex2/data for 3 examples of such jsons, and it uses the Gson library to accomplish this
 - ``` Ex2 ```: </br>
 This class has 3 methods - ``` getGrapq(String json_file) ```, ``` getGrapgAlgo ```, and ``` runGUI(String json_file) ``` </br>
-which, given the location string of a .json file (which describes a graph) returns the appropriate object or runs the gui
+which, given the location string of a .json file (which describes a graph) returns the appropriate object or runs the gui.

 ## How To use